-When it comes to Japanese soup bases, “Mentsuyu (めんつゆ)” is not only well-known even in countries other than Japan, but the Japanese soup base is actually used by many overseas people.
+When it comes to the broth of Japanese noodle soups, “Mentsuyu (めんつゆ)” is not only well-recognized overseas, but the Japanese soup base is actually used by many people in many countries.

-Actually, in addition to Mentsuyu, Kikkoman’s “Hon Tsuyu (本つゆ)” is also popular in some countries, so a while ago I did some research on the difference between the 2 Japanese soup bases and posted this article.
+In addition to the Mentsuyu broth, Kikkoman’s “Hon Tsuyu (本つゆ)” is also popular in some countries, so I did some research online about the difference between them a while ago and posted this article.

 Dashi (出汁, だし)

-Kansai’s Dashi broth is rich in umami and light in saltiness and color, which accentuates the original taste of food materials.
+Kansai’s dashi broth has a light, salty taste and color but is rich in umami, which can accentuate the original taste of food materials.

 In order to add a flavor as strong as the fishy soup stock, Koikuchi Shoyu is prepared for making Tsuyu in the Kanto region around Tokyo.

-All the 3 Japanese soup bases, Mentsuyu, Dashi, and Tsuyu are not only used to make the broth of Japanese noodle dishes like Udon and Soba, but they can also form the base for various Japanese dishes.
+All the 3 Japanese soup bases, Mentsuyu, Dashi, and Tsuyu are not only used to make the broth of Japanese noodle soups, like udon and soba, but they can also form the base for various Japanese dishes.